St Paul’s, City of London

 Many distinguished Britons are buried in St Paul’s capacious crypt (believed to be the longest in Europe), most notably national heroes Nelson and Wellington.
 It is also the last resting place of the cathedral’s architect, above whose tomb is the inscription (composed by his son) Lector, si monumentum requiris, circumspice (‘Reader, if you seek his monument, look around you’).

-The cathedral is toured by nearly a million visitors every year, while many more simply jump off their sightseeing coaches, pose for a photograph and move on.
+The cathedral is toured by 1.5 million visitors every year, while many more simply jump off their sightseeing coaches, pose for a photograph and move on.

 Modern Freemasonry began on 24 June 1717, when four London fellowships met at the Goose and Gridiron alehouse in the churchyard of St Paul’s Cathedral and founded the world’s first Grand Lodge.